-Grass fed cow-ghee and oils are two common ingredients in kitchen and both these two ingredients are used in cooking.
-Although it is wise to use all types of cooking oils in moderation, it is always good to know the health friendliness of all cooking ingredients.
-So knowing the difference between grass fed ghee and common cooking oils is a vital question so that you can use both the ingredients with best safety.
+Grass-fed cow ghee and oils are two common ingredients in the kitchen, and both are used in cooking.
+Although it is wise to use all types of cooking oils in moderation, it is always good to know the health and friendliness of all cooking ingredients.
+So knowing the difference between grass fed ghee and common cooking oils is a vital question so that you can use both ingredients with the best safety.

-Although the use of both ghee and cooking oil seems to be the same, texture wise there are some differences.
-Grass fed is a dairy product and it is kind of clarified butter, whereas cooking oils are viscous, non-polar chemical ingredient.
+Although grass-fed ghee and oil use seems to be the same, texture-wise, there are some differences.
+Grass-fed ghee is a dairy product, and clarified butter, whereas cooking oils are viscous, non-polar chemical ingredients.
 Ghee offers a creamy feel, whereas oil is oily and greasy in its feel.

-Grass fed cow ghee is produced from 100% grass fed cow milk, which retains some qualities of dairy products without the risk of allergy caused by lactose intolerance.
-It is procured by a slow cooking process by evenly heating butter on a slow pan.
-On the other hand, cooking oil is produced from plant seeds, animal fats, or from synthetic fats.
-Before buying cooking oil, you need to find the origin of the oil to decide its suitability in your diet.
+On the other hand, cooking oil is produced from plant seeds, animal fats, or synthetic fats.
+Before buying cooking oil, you need to find the origin of the oil to decide its suitability for your diet.

-Grass fed Ghee offers slightly buttery taste but usual cooking oil is neutral in taste.
+Grass fed Ghee offers a slightly buttery taste, but the usual cooking oil is neutral in taste.

-Grass fed ghee contains high amount of anti-oxidants and multiple vitamins like Vitamins D A, K and E, whereas cooking oils contain trans-fat, mono started fats, and poly saturated fats.
+Grass fed ghee contains high amounts of anti-oxidants and multiple vitamins like Vitamins D, A, K, and E, whereas cooking oils contain trans-fat, monosaturated, and polyunsaturated fats.

-Both Ghee and oil is shelf-friendly but in comparison to oil ghee is more shelf-friendly.
-Good quality grass fed cow ghee can be preserved without refrigeration for 12-18 months.
-Before buying ghee you can always check its shelf-life from its label.
+Both ghee and oil are shelf-friendly, but in comparison to oil, ghee is more shelf-friendly.
+Good quality grass-fed cow ghee can be preserved without refrigeration for 12-18 months.
+Before buying ghee, you can always check its shelf-life from its label.

-Oil also can be preserved without refrigeration but in comparison to ghee it is less shelf-friendly in nature.
+Oil can also be preserved without refrigeration, but in comparison to ghee, it is less shelf-friendly.

-Grass fed ghee helps in smooth digestion whereas normal cooking oil often creates bloating, flatulence and discomfort in stomach.
-Ghee consumption in moderation is always good or health, according to modern dieticians but oil consumption should always be limited to keep a watch on cholesterol count.
+if we compare both grass fed ghee and oil, grass fed ghee helps in smooth digestion, whereas normal cooking oil often creates bloating, flatulence, and discomfort in the stomach.
+According to modern dieticians, ghee consumption in moderation is always good or healthy, but oil consumption should always be limited to monitor cholesterol counts.

-Ghee has one of the highest quantities of conjugated linoleic acid (CLA).
-CLA is medically proven for improving natural insulin resistance, and the supportive quality in fighting cancer diseases.
-This kind of health benefits is not offered by cooking oil regardless it is refined or not.
+Ghee has one of the highest conjugated linoleic acid (CLA) quantities.
+CLA is medically proven for improving natural insulin resistance and its supportive quality in fighting cancer diseases.
+This kind of health benefit is not offered by cooking oil, whether refined or not.

-Grass fed ghee contains butyrate, a short chain fatty acid, which improves guts health of a human, whereas refined oil does not have this kind off health benefits.
+Grass fed ghee contains butyrate, a short-chain fatty acid that improves a human’s gut health, whereas refined oil does not have this kind of health benefit.

-These are the prime differences between ghee and cooking oil.
-However, grass fed ghee is the best quality of ghee that offers all the health benefits mentioned here.
+These are the prime differences between grass fed ghee and oil.
+However, grass-fed ghee is the best quality of ghee that offers all the health benefits mentioned here.